Acropolis of Athens is one of the most famous symbols of Greece.

 The Acropolis of Athens is an ancient citadel located in the heart of Athens, Greece.
 It is home to several of the city’s most famous landmarks, including the Parthenon, the Erechtheion, and the Propylaea.
 The Acropolis is a UNESCO World Heritage Site and is considered one of the most important cultural monuments in the world.

-Purchase your tickets: The Acropolis of Athens can be visited with the Athens Acropolis Combo Ticket, which allows entry to the Acropolis, the Acropolis Museum, the Ancient Agora, the Roman Agora and the Theater of Dionysos.
-Tickets can be purchased in advance online, at the entrance or at other places like hotels and travel agencies.
+Get the Athens Acropolis Combo Ticket.
+It gives you access to the Acropolis, its Museum, Ancient Agora, Roman Agora, and Theater of Dionysos.
+You can buy it online, at the entrance, or through hotels and travel agencies.

 Quick Links to tickets for the acropolis :